Lil' Golden Book: The Cigarette Duet

-One of the more popular songs from the album is "The Cigarette Duet" with vocals from Jonathan Bree.
-The video was uploaded to YouTube in early 2011, to date surpassing 100 million views.
+One of the most popular songs on the album is "The Cigarette Duet" featuring vocals by Jonathan Bree.
+The video was uploaded to YouTube in early 2011, and to date has surpassed 100 million views.
 This led to her being featured on The Guardians 'New Band of the Day'.

 The song is about a couple who fight over the health risks of smoking.
 The woman in the song is a (light) smoker, while the man is trying to encourage her to stop smoking.
-In the song, we learn the man was a previous smoker, but later quit.
+In the song, we learn that the man was a previous smoker, but later quit.
 The lyrics are often compared to Nancy & Lee with its dialogue.
 In an interview, she said "I sort of knew when I wrote it if any of my songs are going to get big, it’s probably this one that’s going to be successful and it has put a lot of people onto my music."